 Depending on your insurer, you may need to show an itemized list of repairs, along with estimated costs.
-Some insurers want to approve this list before repairs are made, so check that your insurance company and the garage are all on the same page.
+Some insurers want to approve this list before repairs are made, so check that your insurance company and the garage are on the same page.
 Get a list of these requirements when you make the claim, then follow through with them.

 Your mechanic will give you a call to let you know when your car is ready to be picked up.
 Before you drive it home, do a quick run-through to make sure everything seems to be fixed.